 1. Pick up a 1000 Books Before Kindergarten tracker

-Visit any of our seven branches to pick up your 1000 Books Before Kindergarten tracker.
-Use the tracker to keep track of the books you read together—the number will grow as your child grows.
+Visit any of our seven branches to pick up your 1000 Books Before Kindergarten tracker, or print one at home.
 All children in your family from birth to just before Kindergarten can get a tracker.

 2. Read and track (& repeat)